-Originally, the flywheel leads and reduces power, because its inertia slows down the revs of the engine, it is in this acceleration phase that if the speed of rotation does not increase quickly enough, the combustions are more spaced apart and therefore engine power at low revs suffers.
+Originally, the flywheel leads and reduces power, because its inertia slows down the revs of the engine, it is in this acceleration phase that if the speed of rotation does not increase quickly enough, the combustions are higher. spaced apart and therefore engine power at low revs suffers.

 The solution is therefore to make the flywheel lighter.

-The benefits the lightening of the flywheel are:
+The advantages of lightening the flywheel are:

 - faster revs,

-- faster power,
+- more quickly achieved power,

 - and increased performance.

-But it also presents disadvantages :
+But it also has drawbacks :